 - Status – Use the dropdown menu to change the status of all selected posts (e.g. Published, Private, etc).

-- Format – Use the dropdown menu to change the Post Format of the posts you have selected (e.g. Standard, Aside, etc.) Note: this option may not display depending on the theme you have installed.
+- Format – Use the drop-down menu to change the Post Format of all the posts you have selected (e.g. Standard, Image, etc.) Note: this option may not display depending on the theme you are using.

-- Sticky – Use the dropdown menu to change the posts you’ve selected to either sticky or not sticky.
-(For more details about making WordPress posts sticky, see this step-by-step tutorial)
+- Sticky – Use the dropdown menu to change all selected posts to either sticky or not sticky.
+(To learn more about making posts sticky, go here)

-Click the ‘Cancel’ button to abandon your operation without saving changes, or click ‘Update’ to save your new edits and return to the Table of Posts …
+Once you are done, click the ‘Cancel’ button to cancel and exit the Bulk Edit screen, or click ‘Update’ to save your new edits and return to the Table of Posts …

-(Bulk edit screen – Cancel edit or save changes)
+(Bulk editor – Cancel edit or save changes)